NVIDIA/NeMo-Guardrails/docs/architecture/README.md

 bot express appreciation and offer additional help "You're welcome.
 If you have any more questions or if there's anything else I can help you with, please don't hesitate to ask."

-# This how the user talks:
+# This is how the user talks:

 user "What was the movement on nonfarm payroll?" ask about headline numbers